actris-cloudnet/dataportal-docs/api/data-portal.md

 ### `GET /api/sites` → `Site[]`

 Fetch information on all the measuring stations in the system.
-Responds with an array of `Site` objects, each having the properties:
+Responds with a list of `Site` objects, each having the properties:

 - `id`: Unique site identifier.
 - `humanReadableName`: Name of the site in a human-readable format.
+- `stationName`: Name or abbreviation of the measurement station at the site. `null` if the site does not have one.
+- `description`: Site description in HTML format.
-- `type`: An array of site type identifiers.
-Types are as follows:
+- `type`: List of site type identifiers.
+Possible values are:
   - `cloudnet`: Cloudnet sites.
   - `campaign`: Short-term measurement sites.
   - `arm`: Atmospheric Radiation Measurement (ARM) site.
   - `model`: Model only sites not visible in the search GUI.
   - `hidden`: Sites that are not visible in the search GUI.
-- `latitude`: Latitude of the site given with the precision of three decimals.
+- `latitude`: Latitude of the site given with the precision of at least three decimals. `null` if the site is a moving site (e.g. ship).
-- `longitude`: Longitude of the site given with the precision of three decimals.
+- `longitude`: Longitude of the site given with the precision of at least three decimals. `null` if the site is a moving site.
 - `altitude`: Elevation of the site from mean sea level in meters.
 - `gaw`: Global Atmosphere Watch identifier. `null` if the site does not have one.
 - `dvasId`: DVAS data portal station identifier. `null` if site is not listed in the DVAS portal.
+- `actrisId`: ACTRIS national facility identifier. `null` if site is not an ACTRIS national facility.
 - `country`: Human-readable name for the country or subdivision in which the site resides.
 - `countryCode`: Two-letter country code according to [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2). `null` if the code is not set or available.
 - `countrySubdivisionCode`: Country subdivision code according to [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-2). `null` if the code is not set or available.